We may earn money or products from the companies mentioned in this post.

 Let’s celebrate Cinco de Mayo with Buñuelos!

 Buñuelos are the perfect ending to any celebration, and boy, are they good!!
 Buñuelos is the Spanish word for ‘fritters’, and who doesn’t like a fritter!
 Buñuelos are served for numerous festive occasions and celebrations, from Christmas and Thanksgiving to birthdays and baptisms.
-Celebrate Cinco de Mayo with Buñuelos or Mexican Fritters.
+Let’s Celebrate Cinco de Mayo with Buñuelos!

 It is thought that Buñuelos originate from Spain.
 During the Spanish settlement of the Americas, explorers brought the Buñuelo tradition with them.